 Certification by a nationally-recognized human resource-related organization such as PHR (Professional in Human Resources), SPHR (Senior Professional in Human Resources), SHRM-CP (Society for Human Resource Management-Certified Professional), or SHRM-SCP (SHRM Senior Certified Professional) is strongly preferred.

-Required Experience: At least seven years of human resources management experience demonstrating increased leadership responsibilities over time.
+Required Experience: At least ten years of human resources management experience demonstrating increased leadership responsibilities over time.
 Experience should include most or all of the following areas:

 - Employment services, benefits administration, management of HRIS systems and records

 - Development of and application of HR policies and procedures

 - Talent acquisition and retention, including affirmative action measures

 - Position classification and compensation, position analysis, and position evaluation

 - Employee relations, engagement and communications